ryan-mcclue/unsw/comp3331/wk4/week4.md

 Reliably ordered data:
-* checksum detects 2-bit errors (is 1's complement of 1's complement sum of all 16-bit words in header)
+* checksum detects 2-bit errors (is 1's complement of 1's complement sum of all 16-bit words in header) will send NACK on corruption
 * sequence number to detect duplicates
 (is byte offset within a particular direction, i.e. towards server or client. calculated by adding particular TCP payload size to random ISN)
 (acknowledgement number in an ACK mirrors (sequence number + 1)  in that it says I'm good until this byte offset) (can buffer out of sequence packets)
-* ACK on success, ACK with same sequence number on errors (are set in flags field) selective ACK sends a single ACK for each individual packet cumulative ACK (TCP uses) sends a single ACK for a group of packets
+* ACK on success
+selective ACK sends a single ACK for each individual packet cumulative ACK (TCP uses) sends a single ACK for a group of packets
 * wait on timeout for ACK and retransmit if necessary to handle lost data (also have max. retransmit counters)